V-Rajasekar/README/Go Programming/Go_Types.md

 ##  1.5.
 Maps

 - A map in Go is a unordered collection, every time you iterate the map you get elments in unordered.
+- All key and value must of same type
+- Use to represent collection of related properties
+- Keys are indexed - we can iterate over them
+- Don't need all key at the compile time
+- Its a Reference type when you pass a map as a argument any changes you do on the arg will reflect in the original/source
-- TO get elements in ordered you have to hack using slice and sort.strings function
+- To get elements in ordered you have to hack using slice and sort.strings function

 ```go

 import (